Sin can disable if you do not know who you are in Christ

 The enemy has nothing on us too

-If you think you have been defeated by sin, what comes next is a defeated life.
-Joy begins to diminish and you no longer want to go to church or pray.
+If you think your sin has defeated you, what comes next is a defeated life.
+Joy disappears, and you no longer want to go to church or pray.

-As Apostle Paul points out, we have been made right in God’s sight by faith (Romans 5:1) and not by works (Ephesians 2:8-9).
+The Apostle Paul points out, we have been made right in God’s sight by faith (Romans 5:1) and not by works (Ephesians 2:8-9).
 However, shall we continue in sin so that grace may increase?
 By no means!
 How can we who died to sin live in it any longer?
 (Romans 6:1-2)